Trepan-Debuggers/bashdb/docs/entry-exit.rst

 Sometimes it is not feasible to invoke the program from the debugger.
 Although the debugger tries to set things up to make it look like your program is called, sometimes the differences matter.
-Also the debugger adds overhead and slows down your program.
+Also, the debugger adds overhead and slows down your program.

-Another possibility then is to add statements into your program to call the debugger at the spot in the program you want.
+Another possibility is adding statements into your program to call the debugger at the spot in the program you want.
 To do this, you source ``bashdb/dbg-trace.sh`` from where wherever it appears on your filesystem.
 This needs to be done only once.

-After that you call ``_Dbg_debugger``.
+After that, you call ``_Dbg_debugger``.

 Here is an Example: